civicmapper/culvert-toolkit/docs/docs/data-overview.md

 * Elevation TIN
 * Elevation point clouds (i.e., from LiDAR)

-From any of those sources, derive the following rasters for your area of interest.
+From any of those sources, the analytical tools require one or more of the following rasters for your area of interest.

 * slope
 * flow direction
 * flow length (optional)

+See *[Digital Elevation Model-derived Data](data-dem.md)* for more information.

 ### *Curve Number*